A guide to the best vendor insurance

 What kind of insurance do you need as a vendor?

-Even if a venue doesn’t have vendor insurance requirements, it can be a smart investment for your vending business.
-Let’s consider the types of protection you might need for your business, and what they cover.
+Even if a venue doesn’t have vendor insurance requirements, it can be a smart investment for your business.
+Let’s consider the types of policies you might need for your business, and what they cover.

 General liability insurance

-General liability insurance is one of the most common types of small business insurance, and it’s often required by venues.
+General liability insurance is the most common type of small business insurance, and it’s often required by venues.
 It provides liability coverage and financial protection from common business risks.

-If a shopper suffers a personal injury while visiting your booth, it would be covered by this policy.
+If a shopper suffers an injury while visiting your booth, it would be covered by this policy.
 It also covers you if a customer falls ill after eating food you served at an event.

 In addition, general liability coverage will pay for legal costs and judgments if a competitor sues you for an advertising injury, defamation, or copyright infringement.